the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 # leanpub-end-insert
 ~~~~~~~~

-Why did we need to refactor it to a ES6 class component?
-Because only that kind of component has the `this` object at its disposal.
-Only that way it can use the `ref` attribute to reference the node.
+The `this` object of an ES6 class component helps us to reference the DOM node with the `ref` attribute.

 {lang=javascript}
 class Search extends Component {